Chris Alexander (editor)

-Chris Alexander is a Canadian magazine editor, film critic, director, musician, composer, teacher and writer.
-Alexander was a member of the Toronto Film Critics Association and was the editor-in-chief of Fangoria, an editor of American film website ComingSoon.net and a writer for the daily newspaper Metro News.
+Chris Alexander is a Canadian magazine editor, film critic, film director, musician, composer, teacher and writer.
+He was the editor-in-chief of Fangoria and is the editor-in-chief and co-founder of Delirium magazine.

 Career

 In 2010 Alexander became the editor-in-chief of New York City based horror film magazine Fangoria, a position he held until September 2015, when he stepped down in favor of pursuing his directorial and music career.
 Alexander also stated that he intended to continue to contribute editorial content but that he also intended to focus on Delirium, a Full Moon Features magazine he launched with filmmaker Charles Band.

 Alexander was previously a publicist with Warner Bros.
 Canada and later, a writer and columnist for Rue Morgue and also the editor and publisher of the official magazine for the rock band Kiss.
 Alexander has also worked as a radio personality for AM 640 on The John Oakley Show from 2004 to 2009 and for Rue Morgue Radio from 2004 to 2007.
 He has composed music for several horror films and productions such as the radio drama series Fangoria's Dreadtime Stories.
 In 2006, Alexander participated in the Raging Boll stunt in Vancouver, boxing genre filmmaker Uwe Boll.

 His 2012 debut film Blood for Irina won the Best Experimental Feature Film award at the 2013 PollyGrind Film Festival.
 The film’s fluid, hypnotic style, self-composed electronic music and focus on image and emotion as opposed to plot and dialogue remains a hallmark of all of Alexander’s film work.

 Alexander is also the co-founder of Toronto-based horror and cult film convention Horror-Rama.

-Alexander is the creator and instructor of horror movie history course Fear on Film, offered through Canada’s Sheridan College and New York based learning centre Morbid Anatomy.
+Alexander is the creator and instructor of horror movie history course Fear on Film, initially offered through Canada’s Sheridan College and later via New York based learning centre Morbid Anatomy.